Tennessee State Route 5: Obion County

 US 45W/SR 5 have a short concurrency with SR 89 before leaving Kenton and continuing north.
 The highway passes through a wooded area to cross a bridge over the Obion River before passing through farmland to become concurrent with SR 21.
 They then have an intersection with SR 216 just west of Rives before continuing north to enter Union City and come to an intersection with SR 431/SR 184 (W/E Reelfoot Avenue), where US 45W splits and turns right onto SR 431/SR 184.
 SR 5 becomes a fully signed secondary highway and follows First Street through some neighborhoods before entering downtown and coming to an intersection with Main Street, where SR 21 turns right onto Main Street while SR 5 turns left onto Main Street.
 SR 5 continues west through downtown before coming to an intersection with US 51/SR 3 (Jere B. Ford Memorial Highway), where SR 5 becomes concurrent with SR 22.
-They go west past some businesses before passing through the future interchange with I-69.
+They go west past some businesses before passing through the diamond interchange with SR 690 (Future I-69).
 At an intersection with Old Lake Road, SR 22 turns west toward Samburg.
 SR 5 continues northwest to leave Union City and continue north through rural areas to pass through Woodland Mills before coming to the Kentucky state line, where the road continues north as Kentucky Route 125 (KY 125).

 The signed portion of SR 5 exists entirely within Obion County and is approximately 7.8 mi in length.